coleifer/peewee/docs/peewee/db_tools.rst

 Peewee migrations are python files with a numeric prefix, defining ``up(migrator, db)`` and, optionally, ``down(migrator, db)``.
 New tables need no special support.
-Define the model inline and call ``create_tables()``.
+Define the model inline and call ``create_tables()``, which ensures that the migration records a frozen copy which is decoupled from the actual definition in your application code.
-Being written in the file, the definition is a frozen copy, deliberately independent of your application models:

 .. code-block:: python